 Almost every organization I’ve been in has a tendency to treat content creation as a snapshot in time, to build pages, write copy, or document processes as if “This is it!
 It’s perfect!
 Keep it that way forever!”
 One look at the creation process will tell you this isn’t true: how many revisions does the average press release go through?
 How many of you have named a slide deck something like ‘New Business Proposal v24 Final FINAL’?

 Ever add two items to a bullet list, only to have it break onto a new page?
-Ever spend weeks designing a page to display three key attributes, only to learn that one of them isn’t ready to be released the public on the day of launch?
+Ever spend weeks designing a page to display three key attributes, only to learn that one of them isn’t ready to be released to the public on the day of launch?
 Going from 2-up to 3-up, or 5-up to 4-up shouldn’t cause you to lose work.
 Build for growth, which is also building for contraction.

 - Use editorial calendars to plan what’s next